Trade ChakraIndia Trade ChakraIndia Business Trade Chakra

 Environment - current issues: soil erosion; overgrazing; desertification; deforestation; water pollution from raw sewage and runoff of agricultural pesticides; tap water is not available throughout the country; air pollution from industrial effluents and vehicle emissions; huge and rising population is overstraining natural resources leaving no resource bank for the future generations.

-Environment - international agreements party to: Antarctic Treaty, Biodiversity, Climate Change, Desertification, Ship Pollution, Tropical Timber 83, Endangered Species, Environmental Modification, Hazardous Wastes, Antarctic-Environmental Protocol, Tropical Timber 94, Wetlands, Whaling, Antarctic-Marine Living Resources, Law of the Sea, Nuclear Test Ban, Ozone Layer Protection.
+Environment - international agreements party to: Antarctic Treaty, Biodiversity, Climate Change, Desertification, Ship Pollution, Tropical Timber 83, Endangered Species, Environmental Modification, Hazardous Wastes, Antarctic-Environmental Protocol, Tropical Timber 94, Wetlands, Whaling, Antarctic-Marine Living Resources, Law of the Sea, Nuclear Test Ban, and Ozone Layer Protection.